shohei-shimoda/freemarket_sample_65b2/README.md

 |introduction|text||

 ### Association
-- has_one :addresses
+- has_one :address
-- has_one :cards
+- has_one :card
-- has_one :buyers
+- has_one :buyer
 - has_many :items
 - has_many :comments